simanshu/ProductApi/README.md

 Deliverables
-Step-1:first step node js project (npm init -y) step-2:Install all needed depandency like mongoose,express,nodemon step-3:Step-up index.js file require express and mongoose and start server step-4:Create model product and product variants step-5:Create controller product and product variants and also searchproduct step-6:Create router and all router has sparate file and then create a index.js file where all router require first and then use it and exports to main index.js step-7:Require router to routes object and use in main index.js file step-8:Run the code using npm start (i setted it in packege-json start nodemon index.js) and also start mongodb compass step-9:Create APIs in Postman
+Step-1:first step node js project (npm init -y) step-2:Install all needed depandency like mongoose,express,nodemon,(for Testing) chai,supertest,mocha,chai-http step-3:Step-up index.js file require express and mongoose and start server step-4:Create model product and product variants step-5:Create controller product and product variants and also searchproduct step-6:Create router and all router has sparate file and then create a index.js file where all router require first and then use it and exports to main index.js step-7:Require router to routes object and use in main index.js file step-8:Run the code using npm start (i setted it in packege-json start nodemon index.js) and also start mongodb compass step-9:Create Test method for product create and also all CRUD opreations step-10:Create APIs in Postman
   |-http://localhost:8090/api/product/createproduct
     |-this api for create a product method is POST
   |-http://localhost:8090/api/product/:producId/variants